🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Impact on fertility

-Magnesium deficiency can disrupt hormonal balance, affecting menstrual cycles and egg quality.
-In addition, magnesium helps reduce premenstrual syndrome (PMS) symptoms and regulate menstrual cycles, thus increasing the chances of conception
+A magnesium deficiency can disrupt hormonal balance, affecting menstrual cycles and egg quality.
+In addition, magnesium helps to reduce the symptoms of premenstrual syndrome (PMS) and regulate menstrual cycles, thereby increasing the chances of conception.

-- Eat magnesium-rich foods such as green leafy vegetables, nuts, seeds, wholegrain cereals and oily fish.
+• Eat foods rich in magnesium, such as green leafy vegetables, nuts, seeds, wholegrain cereals and oily fish.

-- Maintain a varied diet to ensure adequate magnesium intake
+• Maintain a varied balanced diet to ensure adequate magnesium intake.

 Zinc: a booster for women’s fertility